zanets/WiFiScanner/README.md

 --help, -h            This usage
---updateInterval=NUM  Process wait for NUM seconds for every scan --updateTimes=NUM     Process will scan NUM times --ssid=NAME           Process will try to find wifi named NAME
+--updateInterval=NUM  Process wait for NUM seconds for every scan --updateTimes=NUM     Process will scan NUM times --ssid=NAME           Process will try to find wifi whose SSID is NAME --fssid=NAME          Porcess will try to find wifi that contains NAME in their SSID.

 About updateInterval and updateTimes:
 If updateInterval is not given, process run once.